A Capacity-Based Rationale for Multi-Head Attention: Additional Justification: Computational Footprint of the Model (Section )

+(with the usual $d_k^{-1/2}$ scaling in the softmax variant, which does not change asymptotic cost).
+The total work to compute all $\{\mathbf{S}^{(t)}\}_{t=1}^h$ scales as

 While sub-cubic matrix multiplication algorithms could theoretically make one large head asymptotically faster than several smaller ones, this effect is absent in practice.
-The true bottleneck for these operations on modern hardware is {\em memory bandwidth}—the rate at which the matrices can be fetched from memory.
-The total data moved is proportional to the size of the weight matrices, which is in turn proportional to $d_{\text{model}} \cdot (h \cdot d_k)$.
-Because deep learning libraries are highly optimized to perform these batched multiplications, the performance typically tracks the total size of the key and query matrices, regardless of the number of heads.

-\paragraph{Analyzing the QK channel in isolation.} Since RGR asks \emph{where} a source should connect, the OV pathway only reweights or propagates information after the routing decision has been made.
-Thus, a correct edge can only dominate if the QK gate already concentrates sufficient mass on the true target.
-Increasing value dimension $D_V$ amplifies whatever QK selects; it does not fix mis‑routing.\footnote{Note that our model is scoped to a single self-attention layer; multi-layer iterative routing is outside our abstraction.} Furthermore, our construction aligns with recent mechanistic analyses that separate each attention head into an OV circuit (what is read/written) and a QK circuit (where to attend); the QK circuit determines the attention pattern and thus the directed edges in RGR \cite{olah2025attentionqk,crovella2025}.

-\paragraph{Aggregating across heads.} This ‘OR‑of‑heads’ max is an analysis device for the edge test; it does not assert cross‑head QK interaction in standard MHA implementations (where heads are combined in the value pathway).
-However, aggregating multi-head QK scores by a max implements the intended RGR semantics: each head $k$ specializes to a relational template, and an (untyped) edge should exist if \emph{any} template fires, i.e., $S^{\max}_{pq}=\max_k S^{(k)}_{pq}>\tau$ (an OR-of-relations).
-If a smooth alternative is desired, replacing $\max$ with log-sum-exp preserves the binary decision up to a global threshold shift, since for any scores $a_1,\dots,a_h$,
+The dominant kernels here are highly optimized batched matrix multiplications (and, when applicable, softmax/normalization), and their observed throughput typically tracks the total matrix sizes involved.
+Consequently, at fixed $D_K=h d_k$, varying the split between $h$ and $d_k$ has little effect on the leading computational footprint of the $QK$ channel.